 P Cards let businesses issue employees cards for business-to-business purchases on behalf of the company.
 Purchasing cards allow goods and services to be paid for with a card instead of using traditional methods like checks or ACH transactions.
 The business is liable for paying off the full balance every month.

 P Cards carry a major credit card label like Visa, Mastercard, and American Express.
 Square specifically accepts these credit card brands.
-Although purchasing cards are generally used for B2B purchases, they still function the same as a regular credit card and can be used at any service providers and suppliers that accept cards.
+Although purchasing cards are generally used for B2B purchases, they still function the same as a regular credit card.
+They can be used at any service providers and suppliers that accept cards.

 If you’re looking to save money on the traditional purchase process for goods and services, a purchasing card would be an excellent option for your business.
 Giving you expense management tools and the ability to set purchase restrictions, you can save time and money on your purchase orders.